geodynamics/aspect/doc/sphinx/user/methods/basic-equations/2d-models.md

 If one adopts this point of view, the Stokes equations {math:numref}`eq:stokes-1`-{math:numref}`eq:stokes-2` naturally simplify in a way that allows us to reduce the $3+1$ equations to only $2+1$, but it makes clear that the correct description of the compressible strain rate is still $\varepsilon(\mathbf u) - \frac{1}{3}(\nabla \cdot \mathbf u)\mathbf 1$, rather than using a factor of $\frac{1}{2}$ for the second term.
 (A derivation of why the compressible strain rate tensor has this form can be found in {cite:t}`schubert:etal:2001`, sec.
 6.5.)

-It is interesting to realize that this compressible strain rate indeed requires a $3\times 3$ tensor: While under the assumptions above we have
+It is interesting to realize that this compressible strain rate indeed requires a $3\times 3$ tensor.
+While under the assumptions above, we have
 ```{math}
 \begin{align}
   \varepsilon(\mathbf u) = \begin{pmatrix} \tfrac{\partial u_x}{\partial x} & \tfrac 12 \tfrac{\partial u_x}{\partial y} + \tfrac 12 \tfrac{\partial u_y}{\partial x} & 0 \\